ynux/snowflake_datavault/README.md

 ### Data Vault Metadata Design

-The metadata is designed for [the TEAM metadata of Roelant Vos](https://github.com/RoelantVos/TEAM)
+The metadata columns of the sats and hubs are designed for [the TEAM metadata of Roelant Vos](https://github.com/RoelantVos/TEAM)
+The metadata for hub and sat generation is a simplified version of what TEAM uses.

 ### Notes on the Code